Keep reading to learn more about the symptoms, what to do if you feel like you’re going to faint, and how to prevent this from happening.

 - If you’re prone to anxiety, find the coping strategy that works for you.
 You can try regular exercise, meditation, talk therapy, or many other options.

-- If you have sudden anxiety and feel like you might faint, take deep breaths and count slowly to 10 to try to calm yourself.
+- If you have sudden anxiety and feel like you might faint, take slow breaths and count slowly to 10 to try to calm yourself.

 - Take any medications as prescribed, especially for diabetes or cardiovascular issues.
 If you feel dizzy or lightheaded from taking a medication, let your doctor know.
 They may be able to find a different medication for you that doesn’t cause this side effect.